Meith0717/Stellar-Liberation/README.md

-# Celestial Odyssey
+# Stellar Liberation

-Celestial Odyssey is a 2D top-down space game that takes you on a thrilling journey through a vast and perilous galaxy.
+Stellar Liberation is a 2D top-down space game that takes you on a thrilling journey through a vast and perilous galaxy.
 While still in beta, the game offers a tantalizing blend of exploration and intense battles.

 **Key Features:**
 - Explore a galaxy teeming with planets and planet systems, each with its own unique challenges and opportunities.